13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: Carlsbad Village

 This Carlsbad hotel is in an ideal location within walking distance of three popular Carlsbad beaches.
 Amenities include complimentary WiFi throughout the hotel, 24-hour fitness center, a 24-hour onsite convenience store with snacks, a lounge and restaurant, bicycle rentals and an outdoor pool.
-Many rooms boast breathtaking ocean views in addition to a microwave, refrigerator, and a coffeemaker.Book Now
+Many rooms boast breathtaking ocean views in addition to a microwave, refrigerator, and a coffeemaker.Book on Hilton

 See also: 20 Things to Do in Carlsbad with Kids